danmar/cppcheck/man/manual.md

 CWE ID for the problem; note that this attribute is only used when the CWE ID for the message is known

+**remark**

+Optional attribute.
+The related remark/justification from a remark comment.

 ## The `<location>` element

 All locations related to an error are listed with `<location>` elements.
 The primary location is listed first.